SpaceVim/SpaceVim/README.md

 ##### windows support

-- For vim in windows, please just clone this repo as vimfiles in you Home directory. by defalut, when open a cmd, the current dir is your Home directory, run this command in cmd. make sure you have backup your own vimfiles.
+- For vim in windows, please just clone this repo as vimfiles in you Home directory. by default, when open a cmd, the current dir is your Home directory, run this command in cmd. make sure you have a backup of your own vimfiles.

 ```sh
 git clone https://github.com/SpaceVim/SpaceVim.git vimfiles
 ```

-- For neovim in windows, please clone this repo as `AppData\Local\nvim` in your home directory. for more info, please check out [neovim's wiki](https://github.com/neovim/neovim/wiki/Installing-Neovim). by defalut, when open a cmd, the current dir is your Home directory, run this command in cmd.
+- For neovim in windows, please clone this repo as `AppData\Local\nvim` in your home directory.
+    For more info, please check out [neovim's wiki](https://github.com/neovim/neovim/wiki/Installing-Neovim).
+    By defalut, when open a cmd, the current dir is your Home directory, run this command in cmd.

 ```sh
 git clone https://github.com/SpaceVim/SpaceVim.git AppData\Local\nvim